 Serial 1 Automation – A Proven Process

+We don’t recreate wheels.
 Our teams investigate whether proven technologies are available in the market.
-If yes, we can support with traditional design and integration.
-If no, we advance to ideation.
+If suitable technologies exist, we can support with traditional design and integration.
+If available solutions do not solve your problem, we advance to the concepting phase.

 Proof of Principle

-We take the concept into a prototype phase in our lab and fabricate functional models for testing.
-Risk is reduced by stress testing the most challenging aspects before making a “go / no-go” decision.
+Concepting has revealed at least one viable direction to pursue.
+Now we take the concept into a prototype phase in our lab and fabricate functional models for testing.
+Risk is reduced by stress testing the most challenging aspects before making a “go or no-go” decision.

-Your new equipment is packaged and shipped to your facility.
-We provide installation and integration, startup support and handoff to operations, and training before the warranty period begins.
+After finalizing engineering and system integration, your new equipment manufactured, assembled, and factory acceptance tested (FAT).
+This is your opportunity to see your custom, first-of-a-kind equipment in action before it is packaged and shipped to your facility.
+We provide installation and integration, site acceptance testing (SAT), startup support and operations handoff, and training before the warranty period begins.

 Reach Out to Learn More